Mstepniak48201/intro_to_apis/django-rest-mini-project/notes.md

   serializer_class = BlogPostSerializer
 ```

-Once this view is connected to a url, the generics.ListCreateAPIView generic will allow us to get all existing blog posts and create new posts.o
+Once this view is connected to a URL, the generics.ListCreateAPIView generic will allow us to get all existing blog posts and create new posts.o

 ## Specify a URL or route

+Working directory: api/mysite/api

-Within the api directory, make a new file named urls.py.
+Make a new file named urls.py.

-The routing system is two steps:
+### Two-step routing system:

 Within mysite/mysite, there is another file named urls.py.
-In mysite/urls.py, is the following boilerplate pattern:
+In mysite/mysite/urls.py, is the following boilerplate pattern:

 ```
 urlpatterns = [
     path('admin/', admin.site.urls),
 ]
 ```

+Within this file is the ability to forward URLs to different apps.
+Django will always look here first, and look for a specific pattern.
+In this case the pattern is "admin/".
+Any remainder in the URL after "admin/" will be forwarded to a different app, in this case admin.site.urls.

+### Explanation of urlpatterns

 urlpatterns is a list of route patterns that Django uses to determine the handling of incoming HTTP requests: